Float Fishing In Ontario – When, Where And How

 The float fishing setup includes a mainline, a float, swivels, a leader, weights, a hook or two, and the bait.

-What Is Centerpin fishing?
+What Is Centerpin Fishing?

 Centerpin fishing is the same as float fishing except that you are using a special reel called a Centerpin reel.
-The Centerpin reel is the best reel for float fishing and if it’s done correctly you will be able to catch more fish using a Centerpin reel than any other reel.
+The Centerpin reel is the best reel for float fishing, and if it’s done correctly, you will be able to catch more fish using a Centerpin reel than any other reel.

-Around the great lakes and in Ontario float fishing is often called “Centerpin Fishing”.
+Around the Great Lakes and in Ontario, float fishing is often called “Centerpin Fishing”.

 Long rods and a large round reel with no drag are what Centerpin float fishing is all about.

-It’s you the float and the fish, and it’s likely the most productive way to catch steelhead and salmon on most of our great lakes rivers.
+It’s you the float and the fish, and it’s likely the most productive way to catch steelhead and salmon on most of our Great Lakes rivers.

-All around the great lakes, there are lots of good steelhead rivers suitable for centerpin and float fishing.
-You can float fish or Centerpin fish in both slow and fast moving rivers.
+All around the Great Lakes, there are lots of good steelhead rivers suitable for centerpin and float fishing.
+You can float fish or Centerpin fish in both slow and fast-moving rivers.

-The rivers flowing into Lake Ontario, Lake Huron, and Lake Erie have a lot of great rivers and creeks that are perfect for float fishing for many species like steelhead, salmon, trout.
+The rivers flowing into Lake Ontario, Lake Huron, and Lake Erie have a lot of great rivers and creeks that are perfect for float fishing for many species like steelhead, salmon, and trout.

 Some anglers are even using Centerpin reels and float fishing methods for river bass and carp.

-There are a lot of advantages to using a Centerpin reel for steelhead and salmon and the guys using Centerpin reels will often out fish everyone else using other methods or using spinning reels to float fish.
+There are a lot of advantages to using a Centerpin reel for steelhead and salmon and the guys using Centerpin reels will often out-fish everyone else using other methods or using spinning reels to float fish.

 With long precise drifts, no mending, and being able to keep your bait in the strike zone for a long time, it’s no-wonder Centerpin fishing is so productive.